-These savory Reuben meatballs make a fun appetizer for your next party or a tasty dish to eat while watching the big game.
+These savory Reuben meatballs are a delicious combination of meatballs and a classic Reuben sandwich.
+Make this easy appetizer for your next party or as a tasty dish to eat while watching the big game.

 My husband is a big Reuben sandwich kind of guy.
 I, myself have never really eaten one until recently and I can see why he loves them so much.
 It’s salty, sweet, tangy and well just all around delicious.

 I thought today I’d that those tasty Reuben flavors and make them into a savory Reuben meatball appetizer.
 This is a fun dish to take to a party or to sit in front of the tv and eat as you are watching the game (like my husband did).

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.

 Never heard of Reuben meatballs before?
 Think of them as miniature, easy to eat, reuben sandwiches without the rye bread.
 All the goodness of corned beef, the tanginess of the pickled sauerkraut, and the creamy 1000 island dressing in bite-sized portions.

 How do you transform a sandwich into a meatball?
 Let’s just start with the classic reuben!